 If you are facing any type of operating under the influence charge in Massachusetts, protect your rights by hiring a criminal defense lawyer.
 Every defendant in the US has the right to legal representation.
 If you cannot afford a private attorney, the courts will appoint a public defender for you.
 Hiring a private attorney could give you an edge, however, as your lawyer will have special experience, knowledge and resources to put toward your case.

 Hire the right lawyer for your case by looking for a few key traits.
-First, search for a lawyer in Middlesex County with experience in drunk driving defense law.
+First, search for an OUI lawyer in Concord with experience in drunk driving defense law.
 Ask the attorney about his or her success rate and check for law firm reviews or client testimonials.
 Schedule a free consultation with potential law firm options and ask each lawyer how he or she can help.
 The lawyer you choose should have the time to dedicate 100% of his or her attention to your case.

 Given the potentially devastating consequences of an OUI conviction, you will need every advantage if you have been charged with drunk driving.
 Before entering private practice Attorney Spring was an assistant district attorney in Middlesex County where he prosecuted hundreds of OUI cases.
 Since founding Spring & Spring, he has defended hundreds of people charged with drunk driving.
 He has successfully defended cases by challenging the initial motor vehicle stop, the field sobriety tests, the Breathalyzer results, and the validity of prior convictions.
 He has won motions to suppress, which resulted in the dismissal of cases, when police officers failed to follow the rules during drunk driving roadblocks.
 He has convinced juries to return verdicts of not guilty, even where his clients have admitted to drinking or using drugs, failed the Breathalyzer or field sobriety tests, and been involved in serious car accidents.

-Before you return to court or talk to the police, it is crucial that you meet with an experienced Middlesex County criminal defense attorney to discuss your options.
+Before you return to court or talk to the police, it is crucial that you meet with an experienced Concord criminal defense attorney to discuss your options.
 Contact Attorney Chris Spring today to schedule a free consultation at your home.